IbrahimAlAzhar/ibrahim.github.io/README.md

 [Blog](https://ibrahimalazhar.blogspot.com/?fbclid=IwY2xjawILtoVleHRuA2FlbQIxMAABHe8JWUcf-bsCBz22QGv6VqJjdcIcmg0aN-1RfcsyI69INqsS6ejcjl-38Q_aem_gucpe6qykmU7xWLztMV4YQ)

 ### Latest
+- Aug 2025: Our paper 'BAGELS: Benchmarking the Automated Generation and Extraction of Limitations from Scholarly Text' accepted on Conference on Empirical Methods in Natural Language Processing (EMNLP), 2025, China
+- Aug 2025: Our paper 'FutureGen: A RAG-based Approach to Generate the Future Work of Scientific Article' accetped on International Workshop on AI for Scientific Communication (Ai4SC 2025), IEEE eScience 2025, Chicago.
+- June 2025: Attended and presented a Poster at the Midwest Machine Learning Symposium at the University of Chicago, Chicago.
+The topic is LLM Agents and RAG to generate limitations of a scientific article.
+- May 2025: Attended and Presented a Poster at the Greater Chicago Workshop at Loyola University, Chicago.
+The topic is optimizing the database retrieval system in a scientific article.
-- April 2025: Gave presenation on Evaluation in Retrieval Augmented Generation (RAG) system in NIU AI/ML Seminar
+- April 2025: Gave a presentation on Evaluation in Retrieval Augmented Generation (RAG) system in NIU AI/ML Seminar
-- April 2025: Attended and Presenting Poster on Midwest Speech and Langugage Day (MSLD) 2025 at University of Notre Dame, Indiana
+- April 2025: Attended and presented a Poster on Midwest Speech and Language Day (MSLD) 2025 at the University of Notre Dame, Indiana
-- March 2025: Succesfully defended PhD Qualifying.
+- March 2025: Successfully defended PhD Qualifying.
-- March 2025: Succesfully defended Masters thesis
+- March 2025: Successfully defended Master's thesis
-- February 2025: Gave presenation on Large Language Models in NIU AI/ML Seminar
+- February 2025: Gave a presentation on Large Language Models in the  NIU AI/ML Seminar
-- December 2024: Got 3MT best paper presentation award in 2024 ACM/IEEE Joint Conference on Digital Libraries (JCDL), 2024, Hong Kong, titled "Limitation Generation of Reseresarch Paper using LLM and RAG with Text Evaluation framework".
+- December 2024: Got the 3MT best paper presentation award in the 2024 ACM/IEEE Joint Conference on Digital Libraries (JCDL), 2024, Hong Kong, titled "Limitation Generation of Research Paper using LLM and RAG with Text Evaluation framework".
-- October 2024: Our work "Mitigating Visual Limitations of Research Papers" has been accepted in 2024 IEEE International Conference on Big Data (IEEE
+- October 2024: Our work "Mitigating Visual Limitations of Research Papers" has been accepted for the 2024 IEEE International Conference on Big Data (IEEE
 BigData 2024) as a poster.
-- September 2024: Our work "LimTopic: LLM based Topic Modeling and Text Summarization for Analyzing Scientific Articles Limitations" accepted in 2024 ACM/IEEE Joint Conference on Digital Libraries (JCDL), 2024, Hong Kong.
+- September 2024: Our work "LimTopic: LLM-based Topic Modeling and Text Summarization for Analyzing Scientific Articles Limitations" was accepted in the 2024 ACM/IEEE Joint Conference on Digital Libraries (JCDL), 2024, Hong Kong.
-- August 2024: Our work "Limitation Generation of Research Papers with LLms and Retrieval Augmented Generation (RAG)" has been accepted in 11th
+- August 2024: Our work "Limitation Generation of Research Papers with LLMs and Retrieval Augmented Generation (RAG)" has been accepted in the 11th
-IEEE International Conference on Data Science and Advanced Analytics (DSAA 2024), San Diego, CA as a poster.
+IEEE International Conference on Data Science and Advanced Analytics (DSAA 2024), San Diego, CA, as a poster.

 ### Education
-- PhD in Computer Science, Northern Illinois University, Dekalb, United States (August 2023 - Present)
+- PhD in Computer Science, Northern Illinois University, DeKalb, United States (August 2023 - Present)
-- MS in Computer Science, Northern Illinois University, Dekalb, United States (August 2023 - Present)
+- MS in Computer Science, Northern Illinois University, DeKalb, United States (August 2023 - Present)
 - BSc in Computer Science, Sylhet Engineering College, Sylhet, Bangladesh (March 2016 - March 2021)

 ### Research Interests:
 <img src="LLM.jpg" alt="Logo" width="390" height="255">
 - Information Extraction (text and images) in Science of Science, utilizing Large Language Models (LLMs) and Retrieval Augmented Generation (RAG).
 - Utilizing BERTopic, LLM with zero shot, few shots, chain/tree/graph of thoughts, self-consistency, prompt tuning, prefix tuning, fine-tuning with LoRa/QLora/Dora.
-- Jailbreaking, Evaluation, and Hallucination of LLM and Tiny LLm.
+- Jailbreaking, Evaluation, and Hallucination of LLM and Tiny LLM.
 - Optimizing LLM performance: time complexity 0(n) with Mamba (state space models), Flash Attention, KV cache, xLSTM, Deja Vu, Sparse LLM, Galore/Q-Galore, and scalable matrix multiplication.
 - Open Source LLM: Llama, OLMO, Ollama, Dolma, Paloma.
-- Vision: LLM (Llava), Diffusion model, CLIP, BLIP,GAN, Variational Autoencoder, Vision Transformer, Swithc Transformer, a Mixture of Experts, and multi-modal LLM.
+- Vision: LLM (Llava), Diffusion model, CLIP, BLIP, GAN, Variational Autoencoder, Vision Transformer, Switch Transformer, a Mixture of Experts, and multi-modal LLM.

 ### Published
-- I. A. Azher, S. Ahmed, M. S. Islam, and A. Khatun, ”Identifying Author in Bengali Literature by Bi‑LSTM with Attention Mechanism,”
-2021 24th International Conference on Computer and Information Technology (ICCIT), Dhaka, Bangladesh, 2021, pp. 1‑6, doi: 10.1109/ICCIT54785.2021.9689840.
-Description: Proposed a Bi‑LSTM model with a self‑attention mechanism by Glove embedding to identify the Author.
-Used Deep Learning models like CNN, RNN, LSTM, GRU, BiLSTM, and Fast text and showed proposed model outperforms.
-- I. A. Azher, V. Reddy, A. P. Akella, H. Alhoori, "LimTopic: LLM-based Topic Modeling and Text Summarization for Analyzing Scientific Articles Limitations", 2024 ACM/IEEE Joint Conference on Digital Libraries (JCDL), 2024, Hong Kong.
-We extracted the scientific article’s limitations sections using a parsing tool.
-Here, each topic contains the title and ‘Topic Summary.’
-This study focuses on effectively extracting and understanding these limitations through topic modeling and text summarization, utilizing the capabilities of LLMs.
-We extracted limitations from research articles and applied an LLM-based topic modeling integrated with the BERtopic approach to generate a title for each topic and ‘Topic Sentences.’
-To enhance comprehension and accessibility, we employed LLM-based text summarization to create concise and generalizable summaries for each topic’s Topic Sentences and produce a ‘Topic Summary.’
-Our experimentation involved prompt engineering, fine-tuning LLM and BERTopic, and integrating BERTopic with LLM to generate topics, titles, and a summary.
+I. A. Azher, M. J. Mokarrama, Z. Guo, S. R. Choudhury, H. Alhoori.
+“BAGELS: Benchmarking the Automated Generation and Extraction of Limitations from Scholarly Text.”
+The 2025 Conference on Empirical Methods in Natural Language Processing (EMNLP), 2025.
+We proposed BAGELS, a benchmark dataset and framework for automated extraction and generation of limitations from scholarly texts.
+It supports evaluation of LLM and IR-based methods with multiple annotation layers for faithfulness, coverage, and usefulness.

+I. A. Azher, V. R. Seethi, A. P. Akella, H. Alhoori.
+“LimTopic: LLM-based Topic Modeling and Text Summarization for Analyzing Scientific Articles’ Limitations.”
+2024 ACM/IEEE Joint Conference on Digital Libraries (JCDL), December 2024, Hong Kong.
+We extracted limitations from research articles and applied LLM-based topic modeling integrated with BERTopic to generate titles and topic sentences.
+LLM summarization produced concise and generalizable “Topic Summaries.”
+The method combines topic modeling, prompt engineering, and LLM fine-tuning for better comprehension of scientific limitations.

-- I. A. Azher, H. Alhoori, "Generating Suggestive Limitations from Research Articles Using LLM and Graph-Based Approach".
-11th
+I. A. Azher, H. Alhoori.
+“Generating Suggestive Limitations from Research Articles Using LLM and Graph-Based Approach.”
-IEEE International Conference on Data Science and Advanced Analytics (DSAA 2024).
-We are generating ‘Limitation’ based on other section texts such as ‘Abstract,’ ‘Introduction,’ ‘Methodology,’ ‘Related Work,’ ‘Experiment’, and ’Conclusion.’
-We experimented with various LLMs such as BART, T5, Pegasus, GPT 3.5, GPT 4, Gemini, and added Retrieval Augmented Generation
-(RAG) with GPT 3.5 to generate the ‘limitation’ of research papers.
-We found that GPT 3.5 with RAG performs better than other models.
-We will extend our work by incorporating graph neural networks to generate limitations.
+2024 ACM/IEEE Joint Conference on Digital Libraries (JCDL), December 2024, Hong Kong.
+We proposed a graph-augmented LLM approach to generate limitations by integrating Retrieval-Augmented Generation (RAG) with citation and semantic graphs.
+This framework highlights context-aware limitations beyond simple extraction.

+I. A. Azher, M. J. Mokarrama, Z. Guo, S. R. Choudhury, H. Alhoori.
+“FutureGen: A RAG-based Approach to Generate the Future Work of Scientific Articles.”
+International Workshop on AI for Scientific Communication (Ai4SC), IEEE eScience 2025, Chicago.
+We developed FutureGen, an LLM-based RAG framework with self-feedback for generating high-quality future work suggestions from research articles.

-- I. A. Azher, H. Alhoori, "Mitigating Visual Limitations of Research Papers" has been accepted at 2024 IEEE International Conference on Big Data (IEEE
+I. A. Azher, H. Alhoori.
+“Mitigating Visual Limitations of Research Papers.”
+2024 IEEE International Conference on Big Data (IEEE BigData), December 2024, Washington D.C.
-BigData 2024).
-In this work, we focus on visual-related limitations, which refer to issues like the clarity of charts, diagrams, unclear captions or descriptions, or methodological constraints in generating such visual and tabular data using multimodal LLM.
+We focused on visual limitations in scholarly papers (charts, graphs, diagrams), using multimodal LLMs (Qwen, Llava, LLaMA, GPT-4) to generate clear descriptions.
+Evaluation employed LLM feedback and LLM-as-a-judge.

+I. A. Azher, H. Alhoori.
+“Generating Suggestive Limitations from Research Articles Using LLM and Graph-Based Approach.”
+11th IEEE International Conference on Data Science and Advanced Analytics (DSAA), October 2024, San Diego, CA.
+We built a knowledge graph from citations and semantic relations, then combined it with LLMs to recommend paper limitations, incorporating subgraphs into the generative process.

+I. A. Azher, S. Ahmed, M. S. Islam.
+“Identifying Author in Bengali Literature by Bi-LSTM with Attention Mechanism.”
+24th International Conference on Computer and Information Technology (ICCIT), December 2021.
+Applied Bi-LSTM with attention to predict authorship in Bengali literature, achieving strong accuracy in literary style classification.

+T. Azad, I. A. Azher, S. R. Choudhury, H. Alhoori.
+“Predicting Scholarly Impact with Retrieval-Augmented LLMs.”
+Association of Computational Linguistics (ACL), Scholarly Document Processing (SDProc), 2025, Vienna, Austria.
+Introduced a retrieval-augmented LLM pipeline for predicting scholarly impact, integrating metadata, citations, and content signals.

+M. Shahzad, J. Wilson, I. A. Azher, H. Alhoori, M. Rahimi.
+“From Theory to Practice: Code Generation Using LLMs for CAPEC and CWE Frameworks.”
+2nd International Workshop on Large Language Models for Code (LLM4Code), ICSE 2025.
+We explored code generation with LLMs for security frameworks (CAPEC, CWE), bridging theoretical vulnerabilities with practical implementation.

-- Christy Muasher-Kerwin, M Courtney Hughes, Michelle Foster, Ibrahim Al Azher, Hamed Alhoori. ``Exploring Large Language Models for Summarizing and Interpreting an Online Brain Tumor Support Forum."
-Sage Jounral.
+C. Muasher-Kerwin, M. C. Hughes, M. Foster, I. A. Azher, H. Alhoori.
+“Exploring Large Language Models for Summarizing and Interpreting an Online Brain Tumor Support Forum.”
+Sage Journal.
+Investigated LLMs for summarizing and interpreting patient discourse in online medical forums, providing insights for healthcare support communities.

+M. S. R. Chowdhury, N. H. Khan, D. Singha, I. A. Azher, T. Ahmed, G. P. Shashi.
+“Leveraging Self-Sovereign Identity (SSI) with Hyperledger Indy: A Decentralized Identity Ecosystem for Secure Document Management in Bangladesh.”
+27th International Conference on Computer and Information Technology (ICCIT), December 2024, Cox’s Bazar, Bangladesh.
+Proposed a decentralized SSI ecosystem using Hyperledger Indy for secure national-scale document management.

+H. Verma, M. J. Mokarrama, I. A. Azher, H. Alhoori.
+“A Comparative Study of ORKG and LLM Identified Research Contributions.”
+2nd Workshop on Innovation Measurement for Scientific Communication (IMSC), JCDL 2024, Hong Kong.
+Compared ORKG vs LLM-based contribution identification, showing how LLMs can enhance structured research knowledge curation.

+I. A. Azher.
+“Limitations of Scientific Articles and Navigated Future Directions with LLM and RAG.”
+Master’s Thesis, Northern Illinois University, May 2025.
+Comprehensive thesis on automated limitation extraction and future work generation using topic modeling, RAG, and multi-agent LLM pipelines.

 ### In Progress